yuval-harpaz/mep8/README.md

-## Welcome to mep8 project, pep8 for matlab
+## Welcome to MEP 8 project, pep8 for matlab
 This toom (mep8.m) was created with the thought of making a tool to enhance matlab code style, similarly tp Python Enhancement Proposal 8 (**PEP8**).
 Please participate, test and cotribute.
 This is more work than one volunteer could do.
 The goal - make matlab code easy to read and standardized.